Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/devops/option_2/README.md

 straightforward as no Azure DevOps specific functionalities have been employed (except for system variables and commands specific to variable groups).

+> Note: We plan to create a working GitLab version for the devops pipelines in this example.

 ## Variables

 The pipelines in this sample depend on the following variable groups: